-‘Burning’ with class conflict, rage and sexual longing in Modern South Korea Society
+Burning with class conflict, rage, and sexual longing in Modern South Korea Society

-Three distinctive characters intersect in this slow-burning psychological drama that examines the class conflict and tensive interpersonal dynamics emerging from brewing rage, sexual longing and animosity that culminates in a queasy bone-chilling climax.
+Three distinctive characters intersect in this slow-burning psychological drama that examines the class conflict and tensive interpersonal dynamics emerging from brewing rage, sexual longing, and animosity that culminates in a queasy bone-chilling climax.

 The mysterious characters fuel the drama

 Haeimi has a keen interest in pantomime.
 In one of the most intriguing scenes, she mimics peeling off the skin of an orange and having it.
 Later she explains that it’s not a work of talent but all in mind.
-She explains not to imagine that the orange exists, but forget that the orange doesn’t exist.
+She explains not to imagine that the orange exists but forget that the orange doesn’t exist.

 Ben’s mysterious character makes the drama murkier

 Haeimi, on impulse, breaks into a topless dance to Miles Davis composition.
 Ben confesses a bizarre hobby of burning greenhouses to Jongsu.
 He, in fact, reveals that the purpose of paying a visit is to inspect the greenhouse and zero down on it.
-It deepens the mystery of what’s going on beneath these characters’ placid exteriors.
+It deepens the mystery of what’s happening beneath these characters’ placid exteriors.